 An s.r.o. is required to file an annual return, register of officers and accounts.

 The incorporation of a new company takes from one to two weeks from the moment we have your proof of address and I.D.
 Please note the company will not be ready for trading until a bank account is established and the share capital is paid up.

 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

-A visit to the Czech Republic is required to open a bank account to deposit the paid up share capital.
+It is necessary to visit the Czech Republic to open a bank account to deposit the paid up share capital.